mate-desktop/mate-desktop.org/blog/20180206-mate-1-20-released.md

 .. author: Martin Wimpress
 -->

-After 11 months of development the MATE Desktop team are proud to announce the release of MATE Desktop 1.20.
+After 11 months of development the MATE Desktop team are pleased as punch to announce the release of MATE Desktop 1.20.
 We'd like to thank every MATE contributor for their help making this release possible.

 ![about](/assets/img/blog/about-mate-1.20.png)

 ## What's new in MATE 1.20

-The development theme for this release has been stablising the MATE Desktop since it's move to GTK3+ by replacing deprecated code and modernising most of the code base.
+The development theme for this release has been stablising the MATE Desktop by replacing deprecated code and modernising most of the code base.
 We've also improved our window manager (Marco) and added support for HiDPI.
 Along the way we've fixed hundreads of bugs.
 Squished 'em dead!

 The headline changes in MATE Desktop 1.20 are:

-  * MATE Desktop 1.20 supports HiDPI displays with dynamic detection and scaling.
+  * **MATE Desktop 1.20 supports HiDPI displays with dynamic detection and scaling.**
     * HiDPI hints for Qt applications are also pushed to the environment to improve cross toolkit integration.
     * Toggling HiDPI modes triggers dynamic resize and scale, no log out/in required.
-  * Marco now supports [DRI3 and XPresent](https://lwn.net/Articles/569701/), if available.
+  * **Marco now supports [DRI3 and XPresent](https://lwn.net/Articles/569701/)**, if available.
      * Frame rates in games are significantly increased when using Marco.
-  * Marco now support drag to quadrant window tiling and cursor keys can be used to navigate the Alt + tab switcher.
+  * Marco now support **drag to quadrant window tiling** and cursor keys can be used to navigate the <kbd>Alt</kbd> + <kbd>tab</kbd> switcher.
-  * Support for Global Menu providers such as [vala-panel-appmenu](https://github.com/rilian-la-te/vala-panel-appmenu).
+  * **Support for Global Menu** providers such as [vala-panel-appmenu](https://github.com/rilian-la-te/vala-panel-appmenu).
   * MATE Panel now supports [Status Notifier Items (SNI)](https://www.freedesktop.org/wiki/Specifications/StatusNotifierItem/).
   * MATE Terminal now supports background images, adds solarised themes and keybindings to switch tabs.
+  * **Bookmarks now support GTK3+ locations**.
   * Atril, the document viewer, has had a massive overhaul and is better in every way.
 Yes, all ways.
 Better!
     * In particular accessibility support for visually impaired users is considerably imporved.
-  * Bookmarks now support GTK3+ locations
-  * The Invest applet has been dropped from MATE Applets.
+  * The **Invest applet has been dropped** from MATE Applets.
     * The API, provided by Yahoo, has been discontinued and there is no reputable drop in replacement available.
   * Applets now size correctly based on the units displayed in the panel and many graphs are dynamically scaled graphs.
-  * The weather library add support for many new locations around the world.
   * Engrampa, the archive viewer, has improved support for encrypted 7z archives.
   * MATE Sensors Applet (finally) supports udisks2.
   * OpenBSD authentication is supported in MATE Screensaver and minizip in Engrampa supports more BSD variants.